krakjoe/uopz/md/tutorial.md

 =========================
 *The problem ...*

-Unit testing methods that tightly coupled to, and or dependant on, other classes is difficult; take for example the following code:
+Unit testing methods that are tightly coupled to, and or dependant on, other classes is difficult; take for example the following code:

 ```
 <?php